ChibiOS/ChibiOS/readme.txt

   (backported to 2.2.4).
 - FIX: Fixed timeout problem in the lwIP interface layer (bug 3302420) (backported to 2.2.4).
+- NEW: Removed the option CH_USE_NESTED_LOCK, lwIP no more requires it and it would have conflicted with CH_DBG_SYSTEM_STATE_CHECK that is far more useful.
+- NEW: Added a new debug option CH_DBG_SYSTEM_STATE_CHECK that ensures the correct API call protocol.
+If an API is invoked out of the correct context then the kernel panics with a debug message.
+The extension is functional on the Cortex-Mx GCC ports only in this moment.
+  (TODO: port to IAR and RVCT compilers)
+  (TODO: port to other architectures)
 - NEW: Added Eclipse ChibiOS/RT debugger plugin 1.0.4 under ./tools/eclipse.
 - NEW: The ARMCMx startup file (crt0.c) now is able to fill the stack areas with a filler (default behavior).
 This is required in order to easily assess